apache/shardingsphere/docs/document/content/features/orchestration/metadata-center.en.md

 ## Change Notifications

-After DDL is executed through a certain Proxy instance, the metadata center notifies other Proxy instances to reload metadata through an event mechanism to ensure metadata consistency.
+After DDL is executed through a certain Proxy instance, ShardingSphere stores new metadata in the metadata center first, and then notifies other Proxy instances to synchronize metadata from the metadata center by event broadcast mechanism to ensure metadata consistency.